castrguru/desktop/README.md

 ### Event Preparation

-[@jpfraneto.eth](https://warpcast.com/jpfraneto.eth) offers a very detailed breakdown of what is to be expected in for the innagural week of this event.
+[@jpfraneto.eth](https://warpcast.com/jpfraneto.eth) offers a very detailed breakdown of what is to be expected of the submissions in the inaugural week for this event.

-- [ ] MUST xxx
+- [x] Create a NEW version of this website: framesv2.com, that showcases the power of frames v2 and that can serve as an entry point for a developer that is not familiar w/ farcaster.
+- [x] Create an engaging, beginner-friendly website/webapp/v2frame that gets developers excited about Frames v2 and helps them start building immediately.
+- [ ] Be that cool friend who introduces you to Frames AND helps you build your first one.
+- [x] Solution MUST be deployed on a public url, w/ a ready-to-clone github repo
+- [x] Farcaster team should be able to point framesv2.com to your deployment and have it working instantly
-- [ ] MUST yyy
+- [ ] Include clear deployment instructions in README
+- [x] Site MUST be production-ready w/ proper error handling
-- [ ] MUST zzz
+- [ ] XXX

 ### $HACKATHON Token Details